act-rules/act-rules.github.io/_rules/SC4-1-2-aria-state-or-property-has-valid-value.md

 #### Inapplicable example 2

-Element has ARIA role, but no attributes that start with `aria-`
+Element has ARIA role, but no ARIA states or properties

 ```html
 <div role="button">Some Content</div>